This gallery presents the 22 major Arcana of a selection of historical Tarots of Marseille and said “ of Marseille ” of reference,

 LEQUART edition 1890, France

-• To discover other historic Marseilles Tarot decks, visist Tarot of Marseilles Heritage •
+• To discover other historic Marseille Tarot decks, visist Tarot of Marseille Heritage •

 Subscribe to the Newsletter